Marijuana Flower in Florida "Very Soon" (#NoSmokeIsAJoke)

 The new Florida Commissioner of Agriculture and Consumer Services, Nikki Fried, recently added a “Director of Cannabis” position to her department.
 U.S. Senate budget chief and Florida Senator Rob Bradley also echoed a similar sentiment to that share by Gov. DeSantis when he said on Twitter earlier this year, “Fix the pot law, Congress!
 Leave alone states with medical marijuana and take marijuana out of Schedule 1.”

 Senator Rob Bradley claimed a day earlier that “Florida will grow to be a leader” in the emerging space of “research and data on medical marijuana.”
 He also expressed disappointment with the Florida Department of Health (DOH) for not yet having edible marijuana laws, hindering medical marijuana patients from accessing edibles.
+Despite the lack of edibles, the smokable flower will be an added route of administration for dispensaries in Florida.

 Florida’s stance on marijuana legalization and cannabis laws has been shifting for some time now.
 Two years ago, on April 6, 2017, Florida Representative Matt Gaetz proposed a rescheduling measure to downgrade marijuana from schedule I to schedule III of the Controlled Substances Act.
 The measure has three cosponsors and is now being reviewed by the Subcommittee on Health.